bersamin12/RonaldMcDonald/README.md

 otherwise, pip install -r requirements.txt with your python 3.11 environment, but then you will need to update this list manually.

-.env: **CREATE** this file on your local machine and copy the API keys here
+.env: **CREATE** this file on your local machine and copy the API keys here.
+API Keys include: Telegram Bot API, EnsembleData API, ExaAI, GroqAPI.
 resourcehandler: routes to functions that handle resource downloads. puts it in resource folder

+# How to use Telegram bot?
+After running the API keys, run python main_telebot.py

+Send /analyze to analyze any photos, texts, or links from social media websites Youtube, Instagram, and various news articles.
 # Tech Stack Overview